Chronis07/Tyndall-Effect/README.md

 due to particles in its medium.
 A scene with a foggy/dusty room with a window for light source will be generated to display the Tyndall effect.

+The primary objective was to recreate the following image:

 ![Target image](Tyndall_effect_target.jpg)

 ## Approach